tomap/tpi2.eu/source/resume/index.md

   - 8 years of development to transform a minor function into a central and major module of Enablon and a sales strength
   - Fully refactor the module with constrains of performances, user experience and design
 - Development of a mathematical toolbox (.Net) :
-  - Simulation (Monte Carlo), forecast and trends, stochastic optimization stochastique, predictive analysis
+  - Simulation (Monte Carlo), forecast and trends, stochastic optimization, predictive analysis
 - Improve the UI to switch to "Web 2.0" UX (ajax/json, interactivity, customization of UI for each user, ...)
 - Manage a scrum team (Agile methodology applied for numerous sprints)
 - Handle technical documentation for consultants and partners